JuanDArdilaG/currency-conversion-service/README.md

 ### Database Setup

 1. Create your PostgreSQL database.
-2. Run the SQL script in the `tables_creation.sql` file to create the necessary tables.
+2. Run the SQL script in the `src/Contexts/Shared/infrastructure/persistence/postgres-create-tables.sql` file to create the necessary tables in your database.

 <!-- TOC --><a name="running-the-application"></a>